 July 4, 2019

 Islamic Relief has been conducting Qurbani operations since 1986, starting with only 670 animals.
-The programme has since grown to reach more than 3 million people in more than 30 countries.
-In 2016, Islamic Relief South Africa (IRSA) implemented the Qurbani programme in domestically and in Lesotho and neighbouring Zimbabwe, directly benefitting more than 60,000 vulnerable people.
-According to Qurbani project coordinator, Mohammad Shakil Dauhoo, the Qurbani programme supplements other food security projects, which Islamic Relief runs across the region.
+The program has since grown to reach more than 3 million people in more than 30 countries.
+In 2016, Islamic Relief South Africa (IRSA) implemented the Qurbani program in domestically and in Lesotho and neighboring Zimbabwe, directly benefitting more than 60,000 vulnerable people.
+According to Qurbani project coordinator, Mohammad Shakil Dauhoo, the Qurbani program supplements other food security projects, which Islamic Relief runs across the region.

 “Food security is a major challenge for vulnerable families living in southern Africa.
 According to various humanitarian reports, there are close to 29 million people in southern Africa who are food insecure.
 This is as a result of poverty, the El Nino effect that has caused widespread drought.
 In some areas political unrest and instability has also contributed to the humanitarian crisis.”Qurbani in Zimbabwe The programme is designed to operate in conjunction with other relief and development programmes that provide more sustainable assistance in improving living conditions for people in need.
 Dauhoo explained that IRSA has been working with local farmers in Zimbabwe for the Qurbani programme for years, which has empowered the local farming communities.